Tracy Slatyer

 Tracy Robyn Slatyer is a professor of particle physics with a concentration in theoretical astrophysics with tenure at MIT.
-She was a 2014 recipient of the Rossi Prize for gamma ray detection of Fermi bubbles, which are unexpected large structure in our galaxy.
+She was a 2014 recipient of the Rossi Prize for gamma ray detection of Fermi bubbles, which are unexpected large structures in our galaxy.

 Her research also involves seeking explanations for dark matter and the gamma ray haze at the center of the Milky Way.
 In 2021, she was awarded a New Horizons in Physics Prize for "major contributions to particle astrophysics, from models of dark matter to the discovery of the "Fermi Bubbles."

 Early life and education

 Slatyer was born in the Solomon Islands and grew up in Australia and Fiji.
 She studied at Narrabundah College in Canberra, Australia.
 In 2005, she completed her undergraduate in theoretical physics at the Australian National University, and her doctorate in physics at Harvard University in 2010 under the direction of Douglas Finkbeiner.

 Career and research

 From 2010 to 2013, she was a John N. Bahcall Fellow at the Institute for Advanced Study.
 She joined the faculty at MIT the same year and received tenure in 2019.